MohammadAdib/LOIC/README.md

 LOIC
 ====

 An unofficial port of the Low Orbit Ion Cannon (LOIC) software used for flooding packets; Now on mobile!
+LOIC is licensed under Apache 2.0.
 Simply lock on to a target, specify the numerous attack options and the desired settings, and FIRE!

 Attempting to use an outrageous amount of threads will crash the application.
 A higher-end device with at least 1GB of RAM is recommended.